-This report forecasts revenue growth at global, regional, and country level and provides an analysis of the latest industry trends and opportunities in each of the sub-segments from 2014 to 2025.
-For the purpose of this report, Grand View Research has segmented the global genomics market report on the basis of application and technology, deliverables, end use, and region:
+This report forecasts revenue growth and provides an analysis of the latest trends in each of the sub-segments from 2018 to 2030.
+For this report, Grand View Research has segmented the genomics market based on application & technology, deliverables, end-use, and region:

 Consumables & Reagents